-The system's annual financial report for the years ended June 30, 2015 and 2014 includes financial statements for the foundations of all seven state universities, based on an assessment of the Foundations' significance to the system's financial statements.
-The accompanying financial report includes the Foundations' statements of financial position, and the Foundations' statements of activities, analogous to the systems' statements of revenues, expenses, and changes in net position.
-It should be noted that the Foundations' financial statements are not consolidated but are reported separately within the system's financial statements.
-The relationships between the Foundations and the related colleges and universities are described in Note 19.
+The system's annual financial report for the years ended June 30, 2016 and 2015 includes financial statements for the foundations of all seven state universities, based on an assessment of the foundations' significance to the system's financial statements.
+The accompanying financial report includes the foundations' statements of financial position, and the foundations' statements of activities, analogous to the systems' statements of revenues, expenses, and changes in net position.
+It should be noted that the foundations' financial statements are not consolidated but are reported separately within the system's financial statements.
+The relationships between the foundations and the related universities are described in Note 19.